 Absolutely it's safe to travel to Morocco as a solo female.
 In fact, the country has become so popular with bloggers, travel vloggers, and solo females making up a vast majority of the visitors traveling to Morocco.

-Many ladies travel to Morocco solo for the purpose of taking a break and to meet up for Yoga retreats or go hiking in the wonderful mountains or surfing on the many wonderful beaches.
+Many ladies travel to Morocco solo for the purpose of taking a break and meeting up for Yoga retreats or going hiking in the wonderful mountains or surfing on the many wonderful beaches.